 Information about scheduling grades together can be found here.

 Unique Accommodations Request

-If a student with a disability or an English learner requires an accommodation that is not listed in the the PARCC Accessibility Features and Accommodaitions Manual, and does not change the construct being measured by the test, the District Assessment Coordinator (DAC) may request approval for use of the accommodation using the Unique Accommodations Request form.
-If approved, the accommodation must be listed in the Individualized Education Program (IEP) or 504 plan for a student with a disability; and if appropriate, an English Learner (EL) plan, for an English learner.
-Unique Accommodations must be requested an approved for each testing year.
+If a student with a disability or an English learner requires an accommodation that is not listed in the PARCC Accessibility Features and Accommodations Manual, and which does not change the construct being measured by the test, the District Assessment Coordinator (DAC) may request approval for use of an accommodation using the Unique Accommodations Request form.
+If approved, the accommodation must be listed in the Individualized Education Program (IEP) or 504 plan for a student with a disability; and if appropriate for an English learner, in their English Learner (EL) plan.
+Unique Accommodations must be requested and approved for each testing year.

 Any accommodation that will initiate a reporting notation on the confidential student report must also be requested using this form.
 Those accommodations include:

 - Oral/Sign Presentation (including Text-to-Speech) of passages and items on the ELA/L assessment,

 - Scribe (including Speech-to-Text) on the constructed response items of the ELA/L assessment, or

 - Calculation Device (including calculators, math manipulatives, etc.) on the non-calculator sections of the Mathematics assessment.